mrismanaziz/Reforestation/README.md

-## How much does a hipster weigh?
-An instagram.
+## Remember, the best angle to approach a problem from is the "try" angle.